aneuhold/main-scripts/readme.md

 ### 🚧 Commands to be Built

+Add it so that the Azure CLI is installed by default

 - `tb update allthethings` Updates everything it can find globally, but not locally?
 Might need a better name.
 - `tb scaffold node` Scaffolds a node project.
 Ideas on steps are below:
   - Intialize git and ask for a repo link and all that (setup a dedicated step / js file for this because it will be re-used)